nationalarchives/dr2-ingest/scala/lambdas/ingest-mapper/README.md

 # DR2 Ingest - Mapper

-This Lambda reads a JSON file passed in the input to the Lambda, parses file contents and writes this to a DynamoDB table.
+This Lambda reads a JSON file passed in as the input to the Lambda, parses file contents and writes this to a DynamoDB table.

 The lambda:
 * Reads the input from the step function step with this format: